andthum/mdtools/docs/source/doc_pages/dev_guide/dev_install.rst

-Now, due to the :bash:`--editable` flag, any changes you make to the source directory will immediately affect the installed package without the need to re-install it .
+Now, due to the :bash:`--editable` flag, any changes you make to the source directory will immediately affect the installed package without the need to re-install it.

 .. _install-dev-packages-label: